GSA/search-gov-website/about/updates/roadmap/index.md

 * **Security and Logging Improvements**
   * We are adding additional defenses to protect our system from attack, and ways to better visualize incoming traffic.
 * **New Developer Onboarding**
-  * We are onboarding additional developers in support of our FY 22 upcoming projects
+  * We are onboarding additional developers in support of our FY 22 upcoming projects.

 ### Next